Struggling to put together the ultimate stag weekend? We list the ideal requirements so it's one to remember (or perhaps one to forget).

 4. Group Events

-Strange as it may seem, but there’s more to a quality stag weekend than getting drunk, talking rubbish and ogling women.
+Strange as it may seem, but there’s more to a quality stag weekend than getting boozy.

 Men need more than grape and maiden to bond fully - and this missing adhesive is provided by the group activity.
-Inevitably this should be something suitably bloke-y, such as shooting, driving, white-water rafting, paintballing, gambling or good old-fashioned lap dancing.
+Inevitably this should be something suitably 'bloke-y', such as shooting, driving, go-karting, white-water rafting, paintballing, gambling - you get the idea.

-A good idea is to schedule anything physically strenuous on the first day of the stag weekend - there’s nothing worse than a bunch of queasy, hungover blokes in canoes wishing they were somewhere else.
-First world problem indeed.
+Schedule anything physically strenuous on the first day of the stag weekend - there’s nothing worse than a bunch of queasy, hungover blokes in canoes wishing they were somewhere else.

 5. Nice scenery and climate

 While pleasant scenery and a good climate aren’t essentials to a great stag do, they certainly come very high on the nice-to-have list.
-Lying on a warm beach while watching bikini-clad women walk past is one of the nicer ways to nurse a hangover into benign submission.
+Lying on a warm beach admiring the view (and surroundings) is one of the nicer ways to nurse a hangover.
 Eating a Greggs baked bean slice on a windswept and rain-lashed northern high street is less appealing.

 6. Tolerance to single-sex groups

-Stag and hen parties can generate lots of money for the local tourist trade, from hotels to bars to night clubs to taxi drivers.
-But understandably large, rowdy and often drunken all-male groups can annoy other people.
-Which is why existing popular stag do destinations remain popular - they not only tick all the boxes above, but they also have a history of tolerance and even warmth towards stag do’s and hen parties.
+Stag and hen parties can generate lots of money for the local tourist trade, from hotels to bars to nightclubs to taxi drivers.
+But understandably, large, rowdy and often drunken all-male groups can annoy other people.
+Which is why existing popular stag do destinations remain popular - they not only tick all the boxes above, but they also have a history of tolerance and even warmth towards stag and hen parties.

 If you plan a stag do in a place which doesn’t have a tradition of hosting large groups of men or women then you run the risk of being denied admission or refused service at local pubs, clubs and restaurants.
 And even in places that are famous for being a popular stag do destination, there will be plenty of establishments that will still reserve the right to refuse admission and service - locals like to have an oasis of calm free from invading hordes.
 So always check any itinerary in advance to ensure the places you intend to visit will let you in - and ideally, will set aside a reserved area or table for your benefit.